JaryJay/JaryJay/README.md

 ---
 ## Nomad Realms

 I'm currently working on a game called Nomad Realms ⚔️.
-It's built with our very own game engine🎉, made with OpenGL and Java (to be more specific, it uses LWJGL's bindings of OpenGL).
+It's built with our very own game engine🎉, made with OpenGL and Java.
+It uses OpenGL through [LWJGL](https://www.lwjgl.org/)'s bindings.

 Some of its cool✨ features include the following: